Identity Assurance Level Requirements

 - The CSP SHALL provide proofing agents with a method or mechanism to safely flag events for potential fraud.

-- All devices SHALL be safeguarded from tampering through either observation by CSP representatives or through physical and digital tamper prevention features.
+- All devices SHALL be safeguarded from tampering through observation by CSP representatives and/or physical and digital tamper prevention features.

-- All devices SHALL be protected by appropriate baseline security features comparable to FISMA Moderate controls – including Malware Protection, Admin Specific Access Controls, and Software Update processes.
+- All devices SHALL be protected by appropriate baseline security features comparable to FISMA moderate controls, including malware protection, administrator-specific access controls, and software update processes.

 - All devices SHALL be inspected periodically by trained technicians to deter tampering, modification, or damage.